BD2KGenomics/cgl-docker-lib/README.md

 1. Don't do `RUN apt-get update` on a single line.
 Pair with `apt-get install` using `&&`.
 This is due to issues with how Docker caches.
 3. `CD` does not work intuitively.
 Use `WORKDIR` (absolute path).
 4. Always attempt to launch the tool via `ENTRYPOINT`.
-Always use the "exec", e.g. `["foo", "bar"]`
+Always use the "exec" form, e.g. `["foo", "bar"]`

 ### Complex Tools
 A *complex tool* is a tool that requires several build dependencies and fewer (or different) runtime dependencies.
 In the end, it is up to the developer to decide whether or not a tool should conform to the standards we set for a complex tool, but if the end size of the image can be reduced or unneeded build dependencies can be eliminated, it is preferred.
 An example of a Makefile that orchestrates a build image, binary extraction, and runtime image can be seen below.

 ```
 # Definitions